mcornejo/slk-painpills/solution-elk/README.md

 ## Limitations
 The maximum number of documents you can have in a Lucene index is 2,147,483,519.
-In order to maxime performance, the indexes require special crafting, same as the infrastructure, sharding, disks etc.
+In order to maximise performance, the indexes require individual crafting, same as the  infrastructure, sharding, disks etc.

 ## Pricing estimation on AWS